ibm-cloud-docs/cephaas/enable-fusion-services.md

 6. Review the information in the side panel:

-   **For this cluster to begin using deployment storage, Fusion services must be enabled.
-This allows workloads to access block, file, and object storage.**

-   **Grants this cluster permission to use storage in this deployment.
-This action cannot be undone.**
+   **Enable Fusion Services to use storage, backup, and restore capabilities in this cluster.**

 7. Toggle the **Enable Fusion services** switch to the on position.

 8. Click **Save** to enable Fusion services, or click **Cancel** to close the side panel without making changes.

 After you save, Fusion services are enabled for the cluster.
-The cluster can now use deployment storage based on the assigned quota.

-## What happens after you enable Fusion services
-{: #post-enablement}

-After Fusion services are enabled, you can do the following tasks:

-- Review the cluster storage quota.
-- Review storage usage for the cluster.
-- Open the OpenShift console to continue workload-level storage tasks.

 ## Next steps
 {: #enable-fusion-services-next}

 After you enable Fusion services for a cluster, you can:

+- [View cluster details](/docs/cephaas?topic=cephaas-view-cluster-storage-status) to monitor storage usage and cluster status
 - [Update the cluster's storage quota](/docs/cephaas?topic=cephaas-update-cluster-quota) to adjust the allocated storage capacity
-- [View storage status for the cluster](/docs/cephaas?topic=cephaas-view-cluster-storage-status) to monitor storage usage
+- [Edit the default cluster storage quota](/docs/cephaas?topic=cephaas-manage-cluster-quota) to change the default quota for future clusters
 - [Access the OpenShift console](/docs/cephaas?topic=cephaas-access-openshift-console) to manage workload-level storage tasks

-If you encounter quota validation errors, see [Troubleshooting](/docs/cephaas?topic=cephaas-troubleshooting#troubleshoot-quota-validation).
+If you encounter quota validation errors, see [Storage quota validation fails](/docs/cephaas?topic=cephaas-troubleshooting#troubleshoot-quota-validation).